murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 In a daring game of Fortune's Favor, Cassandra managed to evict Cathas' soul from the ring.
 Instead of heading to Tymora, however, his soul was pulled towards the center of Chult.

 ##### Artus Cimber
 We found Artus Cimber encased in a dome of ice, wearing the fabled **Ring of Winter** which grants protection against death.
 We woke him up from what seemed a century-long slumber.
 After we told him what's what, he was confused about the falling of **Mezro** and **Ras Nsi**'s actions.
 Before answering any of our deepest questions he summoned an ice bird and flew off to Mezro.
+There he is rumoured to be residing in the residential district.

 ### Independents